 Either way, these are the two sizes that most people on the Web are using, and are the dimensions that affect designers the most.
 There are a number of things to consider when choosing a target screen size for a site design.
 But as we will see a little later, these are not the only numbers that need to be considered when designing for the Web.

-The pixel dimensions of a image are the number of pixels that make up the image.
+The pixel dimensions of an image are the number of pixels that make up the image.
 Dimensions can be related in width and height or megapixels.
-A megapixel is one million pixels, and can be understood as (width × height / 1,000,000).
+A megapixel is one million pixels and can be understood as (width × height / 1,000,000).